 College/Campus Closure Practice

 As a public institution, Conestoga attempts to remain officially open at all scheduled times.
-In the event of cancellations resulting from inclement weather or emergency situations, an announcement will be posted by 6am the day of, on the home page of the Conestoga website, and phone systems at each campus will be updated to reflect information pertaining to the closure.
-Notice of cancellation of evening classes will be posted on the website by 3pm the day of.
+In the event of cancellations resulting from inclement weather or emergency situations, an announcement will be posted the day of, on the home page of the Conestoga website, as follows:

 Closure information will also be broadcast through Conestoga's official social media channels, including Facebook and Twitter (@ConestogaC), and posted to College Service Updates.
 Local radio and television stations will also be advised of campus closures resulting from inclement weather or emergency situations.